defold/defold.github.io/_drafts/Creator-Spotlight-Adam-Engebretson.md

 I tried creating a `hooks.editor_script` that would trigger the Haxe build at compile time, however the Defold engine appears to load the generated `app.lua` file before this hooks gets called, so you effectively have to compile your game twice to see your changes.
 Something tells me, however, that there will soon be an update that provides a solution to this problem.

+##### Are you also active in the Haxe community?
+No, I'm not active in the Haxe community.
+I've only begun using Haxe within the context of Defold.
+I've really come to enjoy the language and aspire to find an application outside of game development, but I'm simply more efficient in other languages today.

 ##### Which part of your current project are you most proud of?
 I'm most proud of the confidence I have in my code every time I go to run my game.
 That is not to say I'm confident in my game logic, but that's a different conversation entirely (on which I'm not qualified to comment lol).

 I know many readers out there might say something like, "well if you want a statically typed language, use a game engine that utilizes one."
 That's sound advice, for certain.
 However, I've gone down that road before with minimal success.
 Perhaps now that I have a better understanding of Haxe, I'd be more effective in a C-flavored language (I have noticed quite a few similarities between them, and have certainly been able to interpreted C-flavored code better since learning Haxe).

 The success story here is the approachability of Defold for folks new to game development, whether you have experience with coding or not.
 Addressing Game Objects with a URL/Path-style identifier is genius, and passing named messages back and forth is so flexible and easy to understand.

+##### What kind of goals and limitations have you set yourself for your re-implementation of Minecraft?
+Re-implementing the whole thing would be a monumental task!
+I'm just hoping to learn.
+As I make progress in the Minecraft implementation, I come across new challenges and decide to tackle them one thing at a time.
+Each "feature" helps me understand a little more about game design, game development, and Defold itself!

 ##### Tell us about your ugliest hack to get a job done!